mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 permalink: /research/geotraces/
 ---

-# **GEOTRACES**
+# GEOTRACES

+The [GEOTRACES](http://www.geotraces.org) project is, in its own words, "an international study of the marine biogeochemical cycles of trace elements and their isotopes."
+Although the main focus is on trace elements, the marine carbonate system is recognised as a critical component of seawater - for example, enabling calculation of the pH, which is critical to many trace element equilibria - and as such is measured on every GEOTRACES cruise.
+This project therefore provides a great opportunity to get out to see and collect new carbonate chemistry datasets, and helps to discover new relationships between different marine biogeochemical cycles thanks to the vast spectrum of variables that are measured.

-## South Atlantic carbonate chemistry
+## The Atlantic at 40°S

-I have produced the carbonate chemistry datasets for two GEOTRACES cruises.
-In 2012, I sailed across the South Atlantic Ocean from South Africa to Uruguay on RRS *James Cook* for a UK occupation of the GA10 transect at 40°S, collecting and analysing seawater samples for dissolved inorganic carbon (DIC) and total alkalinity (TA) at sea.
+In 2012, I sailed across the South Atlantic Ocean from South Africa to Uruguay on RRS *James Cook*.
+This was for a UK occupation of the GA10 transect.
+I collected and analysed seawater samples for dissolved inorganic carbon (DIC) and total alkalinity (TA) at sea.
+Coupled with nutrient and isotope data, these results have delivered new insights into how phytoplankton (Tuerena et al., in review), and have revealed a previously unknown relationship between dissolved mercury and carbon in the ocean (in prep.).
+The measurements are also included in the 2017 GEOTRACES Intermediate Data Product (Schlitzer et al., 2018)).

 A few pictures from the expedition:

 <div id="carouselExampleIndicators" class="carousel slide" data-ride="carousel">
   <ol class="carousel-indicators">